 Maintain your healthy habits by:

-- Keeping up a healthy sleep pattern
+- keeping a healthy sleep pattern

-- Making an effort to exercise outdoors
+- making an effort to exercise outdoors

-- Minding your alcohol intake
+- minding your alcohol intake

 Take time to rest and restore your energy.
 Christmas might be all about giving, but that means giving to yourself too.

 You may try your best but continue to feel low, stressed, sad or anxious.

 Talk to your GP before Christmas about how they can help.

 You can still get support during the Christmas period.
 Many helplines and online services stay open over the holidays.